woman hugging golden retriever - showing a rescue dog love

 4. Be Conscientious of Their Health

-Making your new rescue dog’s physical health a top priority is another way you can show you love them.
+Making your new rescue dog’s physical health a top priority is another way to show you love them.
 This is especially true if you don’t fully know their background or medical history.
-Staying on top of the basics, like proper grooming and a healthy diet, goes a long way towards improving your rescue dog’s life and demonstrating that they are valued.
+Staying on top of the basics, like proper grooming and a healthy diet, goes a long way toward improving your rescue dog’s life and demonstrating that they are valued.

-Feeding your new rescue dog a healthy, protein-rich diet is another key way to support their overall wellbeing and health.
-Not only will your new pup appreciate the savory taste of real meat, they’ll also feel much better with a full stomach and proper nutrition!
+Feeding your new rescue dog a healthy, protein-rich diet is another key way to support their overall well-being and health.
+Not only will your new pup appreciate the savory taste of real meat, but they’ll also feel much better with a full stomach and proper nutrition.

 5. Be Their Advocate